Robert-T-Remuszka/ResearchMetaCourse/README.md

 - What is the ideal experiment that you would use to test your theory?

 # Week 4: How to Write a Proposal + Example &#x1f4c5;
 **Overview:** Proposals are important for getting your research funded.
 At this point you have presented once.
 You should be thinking of a simple model or framework that can help people understand the economics of what you are talking.
-That is, you are buidling the ability to convince a selection committee that you have a plan of attack on your question.
+That is, you are building the ability to convince a selection committee that you have a plan of attack on your question.
 Of course, this is where writing becomes *very* important.
 We will review how to write an effective proposal.

 **Useful Reading:** [Bellemare Chapter 5](lit/BellemareC05.pdf)